Universität Bonn

 The regulations governing the undergraduate medical curriculum in Germany are set forth in the "Approbationsordnung für Ärzte" (ÄAppO).
 According to German study regulations, 12 semesters (6 years) are required to study medicine.
 Undergraduate education extends over 6 compulsory years: the preclinical phase, first and second clinical phase and a Practical Year (see below).

 Aspects of undergraduate medical education in Bonn exceeding the prescriptions laid out in the ÄAppO include palliative medicine, pain medicine, communication, haemotherapy and systematic internationalisation.
-Though covering the entire range of community obliged medical education, additionally specific educational and research majors have been identified for Bonn: genetics, vasculatory diseases, syndromes of the gastro-intestinal system, neurosciences, interdisciplinary and international aspects of medical education and co-operation.
+While covering the entire range of required medical education, the following specific educational and research focuses have been identified for Bonn additionally: genetics, vasculatory diseases, syndromes of the gastro-intestinal system, neurosciences, interdisciplinary and international aspects of medical education and co-operation.

 1st major phase (preclinical phase)